jjrico/CNN_EMNIST_Letters/README.md

 # CNN_EMNIST_Letters
+# By: Jeremy Rico
+# Language: Python with Keras for TensorFlow

 This project utilizes Google's TensorFlow and Keras to create a Convolutional Neural Network with two hidden layers.
 The network is trained on the EMNIST_Letters dataset with the goal of being able to classify handwritten characters.